Skip to main content

 Your physician is a central figure in this process.
 They are the clinical authority who can validate the connection between your health status and your inability to meet a specific biometric goal.
 The communication between you and your doctor is confidential.

-The wellness program is entitled to know that a exists, but not the specifics of your diagnosis.
+The wellness program is entitled to know that a medical condition exists, but not the specifics of your diagnosis.
 A physician’s note is typically sufficient to trigger the employer’s obligation to provide a reasonable alternative.
 This process respects your privacy while ensuring you are not unfairly penalized for your individual biological makeup.

 Academic